Core Endpoint

 Use a small query and limit: 5 first.
 Add scrapeOptions only when you already know you need page content from those search results.

-:::note Self-hosted users: docker compose up boots a SearXNG sidecar automatically. /v1/search is live on http://localhost:3000 with no extra setup.
-To point at an existing SearXNG instance instead, set CRW_SEARCH__SEARXNG_URL=http://your-host:8080 and remove the searxng service from your compose file.
-To disable search entirely, set [search].enabled = false — the route returns a clear search_disabled error (HTTP 503). :::
+**Self-hosted users**: `docker compose up` boots the search sidecar automatically (reachable inside the Compose network as `searxng:8080`). `/v1/search` is live on `http://localhost:3000` with no extra setup.
+To point at a search backend you already run instead, set `CRW_SEARCH__SEARCH_BACKEND_URL=http://your-host:8080` and remove the `searxng` service from your compose file.
+To disable search entirely, set `[search].enabled = false` — the route returns a clear `search_disabled` error (HTTP 503).
+See the [Docker → Search backend](/docker) section for the full setup, the `SEARXNG_BASE_URL` vs `search_backend_url` distinction, and cold-start timing.

 Searching the web with CRW